PronunciationHub

 • Place names: Oaxaca, Louvre, Edinburgh, Reykjavík.

-• Spanish and Italian phrasebook entries: greetings, restaurant, travel, emergencies — with formality notes.
+• Spanish, Italian and French phrasebook entries: greetings, restaurant, travel, emergencies — with formality notes (tu/vous, tu/lei, tú/usted).

 Editorial standards